davenaylor/postie/readme.txt

 = What's new? =

+* 1.3.0 (2009.07.xx)
+  * No longer including wp-config.php
+  * Added mpeg4 to default list of videotypes
+  * If tmpdir is not writable, try a different tmpdir

 * 1.3.beta (2009.07.01)
   * Mores fixes for character issues in subject
   * Now handling Windows-1256 (arabic) character set